A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Introduction

-\emph{\bf Q2: Can we achieve the ${\cal O}(\epsilon^{-1})$ iteration complexity for nonconvex-PL BLO?} Addressing this question is far from trivial.
+Addressing this question is far from trivial.
 First, we need to characterize the drifting error of $S(x)$ induced by the alternating strategy, which involves the change in the LL solution sets between two consecutive UL iterations.
-However, we find that neither the Lipschitz continuity nor the smoothness of $S(x)$ in nonconvex-strongly-convex BLO holds \citep{chen2021closing, ji2021bilevel, ghadimi2018approximation, hong2020two}.
+However, we need to generalize the analysis in nonconvex-strongly-convex BLO \citep{chen2021closing, ji2021bilevel, ghadimi2018approximation, hong2020two} because $S(x)$ is not a singleton.
 Moreover, we need to select an appropriate Lyapunov function to characterize the UL descent, as the nature candidate $f(x, S(x))$ is ill-posed without a unique LL minimizer.
 Finally, since the Lyapunov function we choose for UL contains both $x$ and $y$, it is crucial to account for the drifting error of $y$ as well.

 By exploiting the smoothness of the value function $g^*(x)$ and with the proper design of the Lyapunov function, we demonstrate the $\tilde{\cal O}(\epsilon^{-1})$ iteration complexity of our algorithm, which is optimal in terms of $\epsilon$.
-This result not only generalizes the convergence analysis in nonconvex-strongly-convex BLO \citep{ghadimi2018approximation,hong2020two,ji2021bilevel,chen2021closing,li2022fully,chen2022single,khanduri2021near,yang2021provably,xiao2022alternating} to the broader problem class, but also improves the complexity of existing works on nonconvex-nonconvex BLO, specifically $\tilde{\cal O}(\epsilon^{-1.5})$ in \citep{shen2023penalty} and $\tilde{\cal O}(\epsilon^{-3})$ in \citep{liubome}; see Table \ref{tab:table1}.
-We present our algorithm for solving the nonconvex-PL BLO in Section \ref{sec:alg} and analyze its convergence in Section \ref{sec:conver}, followed by the simulations and conclusions in Section \ref{sec:simu} and \ref{sec:conclu}.
+This result not only generalizes the convergence analysis in nonconvex-strongly-convex BLO \citep{ghadimi2018approximation,hong2020two,ji2021bilevel,chen2021closing,li2022fully,chen2022single,khanduri2021near,yang2021provably,xiao2022alternating} to the broader problem class, but also improves the complexity of existing works on \emph{nonconvex-non-strongly-convex} BLO, specifically $\tilde{\cal O}(\epsilon^{-1.5})$ in \citep{shen2023penalty} and $\tilde{\cal O}(\epsilon^{-4})$ in \citep{liubome}; see Table \ref{tab:table1}.
+We present our algorithm in Section \ref{sec:alg} and analyze its convergence in Section \ref{sec:conver}, followed by the simulations and conclusions in Section \ref{sec:simu}.